RMertz/the_clinic/README.md

 Documentation for Developers
-For the latest release version check the release branch on github.
+For the latest release version check the release tab on github.

+Our app is pending review by Cerner for integration into their login system.
+Their estimate was that they will get back to us in 4-5 weeks.

 This project is made for Doctors and psychologists to keep track of their patients treatment progress based on the information provided in DSM V.